 The Trust is responsible for ensuring public funds are used properly for providing healthcare to local people.
 Unfortunately nationally fraud and corruption threaten to prevent these funds from providing maximum benefit to patients.
 The Trust is intolerant of fraud, corruption and bribery and takes a robust response to these threats via its Anti-Fraud, Corruption and Bribery Policy.
 Any staff, patients or visitors who suspect an instance where the NHS has been defrauded either internally or externally should refer these to the local anti-fraud specialist who will investigate and gather evidence to support a criminal prosecution.

-Fraud in the NHS is governed by an organisation called NHS Protect (previously the NHS Counter Fraud and Security Management Service).
-Any concerns you may have about potential fraud at the Trust can be directed to our local anti-fraud specialist using the contact details below.
+Fraud in the NHS is governed by an organisation called NHS Counter Fraud Authority (NHSCFA) Any concerns you may have about potential fraud at the Trust can be directed to our local counter-fraud specialist using the contact details below.

 How to report fraud